Why Did I Get Married Too?: Plot

 Back in Atlanta, Gavin and his lawyer meet Patricia with her lawyer, Dianne.
 Patricia and Gavin have decided to split everything down the middle in the settlement, but Gavin reveals that Patricia has not offered up the account containing her $850,000 book revenue.
 Patricia refuses to give Gavin any of her book money, but as she leaves, Gavin advises Dianne to tell Patricia to "prepare for a fight", as he intends to get half of that account as well.
 Meanwhile, Angela's neighbor tells her she's been hearing sexual noises from the house when Angela is not home.
-Angela believes Marcus is cheating and confronts him live on his television show, who then gives her his cell phone and password.
+Angela believes Marcus is cheating and confronts him live on his television show before he ultimately gives her the password to his phone.
 Gavin comes home very drunk and confronts Patricia.
-He takes their son's baby photos and taunts her about her perceived lack of emotions, even about their divorce and their son's death, and then assaults her, douses her in vodka, then burns the photos.
+He takes their son's baby photos and taunts her about her perceived lack of emotions, even about their divorce and their son's death, and then assaults her, douses her in vodka, and burns the photos.

 Elsewhere, at Sheila's request, Mike agrees to help find Troy a job.
 Angela lectures Dianne and Sheila about how all men cheat.
 Patricia changes the locks and catches Gavin, Terry, and Marcus moving Gavin's things out, then learns Gavin has taken all their money, including her book money; enraged, Patricia trashes the house with his golf clubs.
 Angela comes home early to catch Marcus cheating and finds a couple in her bed, but after shooting up the room, she notices it was just the gardener and the maid having sex.
 Terry finally confronts Dianne about her infidelity; she reveals that she has been having an emotional affair and begs for forgiveness.
 Marcus and Angela fight, then reconcile, but only to fight again after Angela discovers Marcus has another phone.
 Troy arrives at Mike's apartment after finding out Mike got him his police job.
 After finding Sheila there, he angrily attacks Mike.
 Sheila tearfully confesses that she has been taking Mike to chemotherapy; she tries to apologize for being dishonest, but he leaves her.